TheKrafter/thekrafter.github.io/reading-list.md

 - [To Read](#to-read)

 ### In Progress
+- *The Sun Also Rises* by Ernest Hemingway
 - *Till We Have Faces* by C. S. Lewis (Re-Reading)

 ### Recent Favorites
+- *Waiting for Godot* by Samuel Beckett
 - *Beloved* by Toni Morrison
 - *The Man Who was Thursday* by G. K. Chesterton
 - The Space Trilogy (by C. S. Lewis)